petal2020/petal_beethoven_op_106/README.md

 Utz, Christian.
 2022.
 “Form-Functional Ambivalence in Performance: The Third Movement of Beethoven’s ‘Hammerklavier’ Sonata in Recordings by Gulda, Brendel, and other Pianists.” *Music Theory & Analysis* 9, no. 2.

+Audio and video examples as well as an annotated score of the analyzed movement can be accessed at https://phaidra.kug.ac.at/o:127822.